-Having angered half the world with my posts on prayer and the role of spirituality in recover I might as well anger the rest of the world with some comments about the defects in our political system.
+Having angered half the world with my posts on prayer and the role of spirituality in recovery I might as well anger the rest of the world with some comments about the defects in our political system.

 Most drug treatment programs are not meant to get addicts off drugs!

-The traditional approach to addiction was to consider those people criminals and lock them up until they quite doing drugs.
-Alcoholics were considered crazy and got confined to psychiatric facility’s called “sanitariums.”
+The traditional approach to addiction was to consider those people criminals and lock them up until they quit doing drugs.
+Alcoholics were considered crazy and got confined to psychiatric facilities called “sanitariums.”
 The high prevalence of repeat DUI’s (Driving under the influence sometimes called DWI, driving while intoxicated) and rearrests for drug use confirms that more than just locking them away is needed to solve this problem.

 Some examples of possible treatments